dthedens/chicken-byte-blob/README.md

 Reads a byte-blob of length `N` from the given port.
-Currently, the port must support the `port->fileno` procedure, which means that string ports are not supported.
+Currently, the port must support the `port->fileno` procedure, which means that string ports are not supported (in that particular case, procedure
+{{string->byte-blob}} can be used for converting strings to byte blobs).

 <procedure>(byte-blob-write PORT BYTE-BLOB) => UNDEFINED</procedure>

 Writes the given byte-blob to the given port.
-Currently, the port must support the `port->fileno` procedure, which means that string ports are not supported.
+Currently, the port must support the `port->fileno` procedure, which means that string ports are not supported (in that particular case, procedure
+{{string->byte-blob}} can be used for converting strings to byte blobs).

 ### SRFI-4 transformers